Application Procedures and Requirements

 In general, the University of Massachusetts Lowell will accept departmental test credits with grades of C- or better as shown on official transcripts of record which are received directly from other accredited institutions.
 No credit will be recognized for the grade of P or S unless the catalog of the transferring institution specifically states that P or S is equivalent to a final minimum course grade of C-

 Students who transfer from four-year institutions must complete a minimum of 30 semester credits at the University of Massachusetts Lowell to be eligible for a Lowell baccalaureate degree.
 The University will not reduce the minimum residency requirement of 60 semester credits for students who present 60 or more semester credits from a two-year college.
-The records of applicants 1) who have completed associate degree programs or who have established matriculation at other accredited institutions of higher education and 2) who are eligible to return to such institutions for the semester in which they seek admission to the University are routinely processed by the Office of Undergraduate Admissions for regular transfer admission.
+The records of applicants 1) who have completed associate degree programs, who have completed military courses or training, or who have established matriculation at other accredited institutions of higher education and 2) who are eligible to return to such institutions for the semester in which they seek admission to the University are routinely processed by the Office of Undergraduate Admissions for regular transfer admission.

 Required Credentials for Transfer Applicants